Pemmican: Energy bar for warriors, explorers... and the far-sighted

 A food born of necessity

 Pemmican takes its name from the Cree word "pimîhkân," which literally means "manufactured fat."
-This name perfectly sums up its composition: dried meat ground into a powder, mixed with animal fat, and often enriched with dried berries.
+This name perfectly sums up its composition: dried meat ground into powder, mixed with animal fat, and often enriched with dried berries.
 Simple in appearance, this recipe nevertheless meets all the challenges of survival in a hostile environment.

 The science behind conservation